CBS Administrator: Marylou Scott-Smith

 Fundraising Officer: Tristana Martin Rubio

-Tristana Martin Rubio is a doctoral candidate in Philosophy at Duquesne University, Pittsburgh, Pennsylvania and an alumna of Yale University's Centre for Bioethics, where she conducted research on matters of justice at the juncture of aging and reproductive ethics.
-Her dissertation project brings together Critical Phenomenology, Aging Studies, and Ethics to develop an account of the phenomenon of aging in its affective, temporal, corporeal, intersubjective, cultural, and institutional mediations.
-She has previously worked in the area of bioethics as a Researcher at the Montreal Clinical Research Institute, Montreal, Quebec and was a member of the medical ethics board of the University of Pittsburgh Medical Centre.
-In her spare time, she enjoys running.

-Membership Officer: Victoria Seavilleklien

-[Updated] CBS Administrator: Marylou Scott-Smith

-Fundraising Officer: Tristana Martin Rubio

 Tristana Martin Rubio is a PhD(c) in Philosophy at Duquesne University, Pittsburgh, Pennsylvania, alumna of Yale University's Centre for Bioethics, and the university appointee serving as the ethicist at Concordia University in Montreal, Quebec.
 She works at Concordia's Centre for Research on Aging.
 Prior to this, she worked at the Montreal Clinical Research Institute, Montreal, Quebec and served as a member of the medical ethics board of the University of Pittsburgh Medical Centre.
 Her research explores experiences of aging at the intersection of embodiment, time, culture and society and the different ethics responses elicited by them.

 Membership Officer: Victoria Seavilleklien